terjanq/google-ctf-writeups/README.md

 ## The complete Solution
 To automate the whole process, I have written a simple [cat_talks_solver.user.js] script, which could be included inside [Tampermonkey] extension.
 I have also provided with the minified version of the script [cat_talks_minified.js] where the command is very easy to copy-paste into [console].
 I encourage you to reproduce all the steps by yourself, so just choose the option fits you the most and try it out!
-This is almost the exact function I had used during the competitions:
+This is almost the exact function I had used during the competition:

 ```js
 (function(){